sjentsch/lsjDocs/Ch04/Ch04_Descriptives_2.rst

 how “spread out” are the data?
 How “far” away from the mean or median do the observed values tend to be?
-For now, let’s assume that the data are interval or ratio scale, and we’ll continue to use the ``afl.margins`` data.
+For now, let’s assume that the data are interval or ratio scale, and we’ll continue to use the ``afl.margins`` variable.
 We’ll use this data to discuss several different measures of spread, each with different strengths and weaknesses.

 Range